imann24/kind_cloud/README.md

 An app for sharing kind words with others

 ## Running Locally
+1. Populate an `.env` by copying and settings value from `example.env`
+    1. Requires a RapidAPI account with a subscription to this API: https://rapidapi.com/twinword/api/sentiment-analysis
 1. `poetry install`
 1. `poetry shell`
 1. `poetry run python app/manage.py runserver`